Sliced Oranges with Orange-Flower Syrup and Candied Hazelnuts

 - Pinch of ground cinnamon

-- Cut oranges into 1/4-inch-thick rounds.
+Cut oranges into 1/4-inch-thick rounds.
 Divide among serving dishes.
 Drizzle orange-flower syrup on top; sprinkle with candied hazelnuts, dividing evenly.
 Garnish with rosemary sprigs, if desired.
+Let cool completely.